KNYD

-KNYD (90.5 FM), known as the Oasis Network, is a radio station broadcasting a Christian radio format in Broken Arrow, Oklahoma, United States.
+KNYD (90.5 FM), known as the Oasis Network, is a radio station licensed to Broken Arrow, Oklahoma, United States, serving the Tulsa metropolitan area.
+The station broadcasts a Christian radio format.
 The Oasis Network is broadcast in multiple markets, primarily in Oklahoma and Missouri, through a series of broadcast translators and repeater stations owned by David Ingles Ministries Church Inc.

 KNYD began broadcasting September 1, 1986.
 It was set up by David Ingles, a former country and gospel music singer.
 KMSI in Moore, serving Oklahoma City, began in August 1991.
 By 1997, there were two full-power and eight translators rebroadcasting the Oasis Network.
 That year, the Virginia station was acquired from the York School Board for $449,000.